ITD is designing a new bridge over the North Fork of the Payette River and determining the future of the existing Rainbow Bridge.

 ITD is hosting a series of community open houses and small-group meetings during this project:

-• Bridge Involvement Group will meet one week prior to each community open house.
+• Bridge Involvement Group will meet prior to each community open house.
 The first meeting was held in July 2024 in Cascade.
-The second meeting was held in July 2025 in McCall Meetings are open to community leaders, stakeholders and any community members who are willing to invest a higher level of time and engagement.
+The second meeting was held in July 2025 in McCall.
+The third meeting was held in May 2026 in McCall.
+Meetings are open to community leaders, stakeholders and members of the community who are willing to invest a higher level of time and engagement.

 Timeline